huystuhh/eng-leadership/README.md

 I often will come with questions for you -- in particular, if there's an organizational or engineering focus shift, expect me to come and ask you about it.

-Outside of 1:1s, I expect you to track progress against the OKRs you've written each quarter.
-We should have a doc where we're tracking those -- please leave comments in the doc letting me know where you're at with your key results.
-If you are having issues with one of them, leave a note, and we'll talk about it during our 1:1.
-If focuses/goals need to change, that's fine!
-Let's just keep an open dialogue.
-Not meeting a key result or having to change your objectives because of shifting company or engineering priorities is fine, not meeting your goals because you forgot about them isn't okay.

 Everyone needs work/life balance, and my expectation is that everyone takes time off.
 The amount of time one can take will vary based on the work, but the important thing is that we check-in regularly on how you're doing.
 Make the most of your time off -- I will push you to turn off your email, Slack, and completely disconnect from work.
 I will lead by example here, and I expect folks to hold me accountable to that as well.
+It's really easy to forget to take time off in this unfamiliar and extraordinary period.
+The only thing I ask as a manager is that you give the team appropriate notice and make the request in Gusto.

 ### What to expect of me as your manager